TatianaTylosky/launch-your-first-website/guide.md

     ```

-    Check out [this blog post](https://news.layervault.com/stories/20663-stock-photos-that-dont-suck) for tons of awesome and free stock image sites.
+    Check out <a href="https://news.layervault.com/stories/20663-stock-photos-that-dont-suck" target="_blank">this blog post</a> for tons of awesome and free stock image sites.
 Hopefully you'll find something that you love.
 Make sure your images are at least 1200x800 so they will look good on a computer monitor.
 When you find one that you like, save it to your computer in the same folder as your `index.html` file.

 9. To implement your background image like Brendon's example site, add the background-image property to your CSS.
 By adding this to a CSS class, the image you specify will be rendered in the background of the specified element.
 Include the image's url in the background-image property to the .masthead class: